What is grief?

 COVID-19 and grief

 Increased public talk of death can be distressing for people who are already grieving.
-For example, the current pandemic (COVID-19) may bring up painful or traumatic memories.
-Social distancing measures also mean people may now be cut off from their usual support networks, intensifying their grief and loneliness.
+For example, the COVID-19 pandemic may have brought up painful or traumatic memories.

 Thousands of people are also grieving the loss of a loved one due to COVID-19.
 Because of restrictions brought in during the pandemic, some people did not have the chance to spend time with a dying person or did not get to say goodbye.
 This can make it difficult to accept the reality of grief.